mysticpants/Modbus/ModbusSerialSlave/README.md

 # License

-The Modbus485Slave library is licensed under the [MIT License](../LICENSE).
+The ModbusSerialSlave library is licensed under the [MIT License](../LICENSE).